Reimagine the power of arts and creativity for our planet and people

 Learn more and schedule a visit here.

-In honor of the 20th anniversary of CreativeChange, we’re launching a global call for creative projects that tackle climate and social challenges through art, design, and imagination.
+In honor of CreativeChange‘s 20th anniversary, we’re launching a global call for creative projects that address climate and social challenges through art, design, and imagination.

 Can sonic sculptures spark dialogue about pollution?
 Can sun-reflective street art help cool our cities and combat climate change?
 How do the culinary arts intersect with rooftop gardens, cultural heritage, and food justice?